-The St. Louis Children’s Hospital mobile hearing clinic will be available for appointments at Alton Memorial Hospital on the third Wednesday of each month beginning June 16.
+The St. Louis Children’s Hospital mobile hearing clinic will be available for appointments at Alton Memorial Hospital on the fourth Tuesday of each month.
 The mobile unit will be parked in the ambulance bay outside the Emergency Department entrance from 8:45 a.m.-5 p.m.
 For more information or to make an appointment, please call 314-454-6171 or email [email protected].

 The 44-foot-long unit contains three patient areas: a multipurpose room; a patient intake and hearing device programming area; and a double-walled sound booth.
 A wheelchair lift provides full accessibility for all patients.